Abiola010/Business-Optimization-With-Microsoft-Power-Platform/README.md

-# Power Platform Use Case: Customer Order Management System
+# Power Platform Use Case: Customer Order & Inventory Management System

 ## **Introduction**
 A mid-sized manufacturing company faced inefficiencies in handling **customer orders and inventory management**.
 The existing process involved multiple spreadsheets, emails, and manual interventions, leading to errors, delays, and poor visibility into operations.